CIBeResearchLab/Game-On/README.md

 ## Project Files
 ### Themes.zip
 Themes.zip contains seven themes derived by the research team after categorizing 3,157 codes.
+Each file is associated with a single theme (listed below), and includes the researcher's code and corresponding interviewee's quote from their interview.
+These files are made publicly available as resource/diary of insights gathered from 31 professional executives and/or national leaders.
+Interviewee quotes reflect the opinions of the interviewees.
 1. Theme 1: Defining Leadership and the Characteristics and Qualities of Leaders
 2. Theme 2: Barriers to and Challenges in Leadership
 3. Theme 3: Learning Leadership Skills Early